Uterine endometrial ablation In West Orange, NJ

 An Effective Treatment for uterine fibroids

 Uterine endometrial ablation is the process of removing the thin layer of tissue from the internal cavity of the uterus.
 The goal of this minimally invasive procedure is to reduce or completely stop menstrual flow for women.

 Dr. Thad Denehy specializes in performing uterine endometrial ablation's at his office in West Orange, New Jersey.
-Dr. Denehy has over 30 years of experience providing treatment to women with uterine fibroids and is recognized by his patients as well as his peers, as one of the best gynecologic surgeons in the Tri-State area.
+Dr. Denehy has over 30 years of experience providing treatment to women with uterine fibroids.
+Dr. Denehy sees patients from Maplewood, Millburn, Livingston, Roseland, Bloomfield, and more.
+Call to schedule your consultation today.

 Is Uterine Endometrial ablation Right for Me?

 Endometrial ablation may be right for you if: